30 Seconds for Hope:

 But I’ve failed as a mom?
 Really?
 When we believe that, it shows we’ve overestimated our own power.
 If you view your child’s dark path as all your fault, it shows you’ve been believing you are an all-powerful mother with absolute control over the destiny of that child, which is not true.
 A child’s story consists of so much more than the excellence of the mother.
 A mother is only one piece of the child’s formation.

 So why do we put so much on ourselves?
 Before we can answer, we need to consider some realities.

 First, you must understand that flawed parenting doesn’t doom your child for life.
 “Really?” you ask.
 Yes, really.
-Moms, we do impact our children, yet in the end, most healthy children will control their own destinies.
+Moms, we do influence our children, yet in the end, most healthy children will control their own destinies.
 Plus other people can enter their picture to influence them toward good.
 Story after story speaks of kids who came from deprived or crazy homes yet rose above their circumstances.
 Our mommy mess-ups aren’t the final word.

 I’m a case in point.
 My mother (now deceased) suffered from mental illness, having been diagnosed with multiple issues, including mixed personality disorders and bi-polar tendencies.
 Throughout my life she visited numerous psychiatrists, stayed in psychiatric hospitals multiple times, and stocked her cabinet full of prescription and OTC meds.
 Because of her challenges, my mother was unable to be emotionally nurturing, so receiving understanding and comfort from her were non-existent gifts.